hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 This section shows you how the API fits into various end-to-end user journeys.
 It aims to help you understand how your software needs to interact with HMRC systems after the changes.

-### Get authorisation to use the API
+### The path to going live with our API

+#### Register and subscribe the Developer Hub
+[Register for a developer account](https://developer.service.hmrc.gov.uk/developer/registration) and subscribe to the services your need to use.

+#### Understand Government Gateway authorisation
-In order to use the CTC Traders API your software needs to interact with the Government Gateway to [get authorisation](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints).
+In order to use the CTC Traders API your software needs to interact with [Government Gateway by using OAuth2](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints).

+#### Get your test credentials
+To start testing your software, access [applicationrestricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/application-restricted-endpoints)

+#### Apply to go live
+Before you can can live, you need to apply for credentials from our Software Development Team.
+They'll apply tests and checks.
+To apply through your [developer account](https://developer.service.hmrc.gov.uk/developer/registration)

 ### When these changes are happening